Henry Day

 - Advising on the recoverability of funds transferred to a company in administration from the company pension scheme

-Henry also has experience of advising on matters in relation to the Local Government Pension Scheme.
+Henry also advises on public sector pensions, with particular experience in relation to the Local Government Pension Scheme and the Teachers’ Pension Scheme.

 In 2015 Henry completed a secondment to the Financial Services Disputes and Investigations department in the London office of what is now Eversheds Sutherland (International) LLP, working with the pensions litigation team on cases concerning (inter alia) rectification of pension scheme documentation, pension liberation and statutory pension transfer rights.